Moment-sequence transforms: Multivariable generalizations

 \begin{proof} Let

 The complement of $\cX$ in $(-\infty,0)^m$ is a countable union of hyperplanes, and so has measure zero.
 The result now follows since $\cY_m$ is the image of~$\cX$ under a smooth map. \end{proof}

-The new notion of a \emph{facewise absolutely monotonic function} on~$[0,\infty)^m$ plays an important role in our next result.
-In order to define it, recall that the orthant~$[0,\infty)^m$ is a convex polyhedron, and as such, is the disjoint union of the relative interiors of its faces.
-These faces are in bijection with subsets of $[m] := \{ 1, \dots, m \}$ via the mapping
+The new notion of a \emph{facewise absolutely monotonic function} on~$[0,\rho)^m$ plays an important role in our next result.
+In order to define it, recall that the truncated orthant~$[0,\rho)^m$ is the truncation of a convex polyhedron, and as such, is the disjoint union of the relative interiors of its faces.
+These faces are in bijection with subsets of $[m] := \{ 1, \ldots, m \}$ via the mapping

-and this face has relative interior $\R^J_{>0} := (0,\infty)^J \times \{ 0 \}^{[m] \setminus J}$.
+and this face has relative interior $(0,\rho)^J \times \{ 0 \}^{[m] \setminus J}$.